dancer. choreographer. instructor.

 both challenging and

-My piece, is rael i has been chosen to be presented at the 2019 Modern Atlanta Dance Festival (MAD) and was also chosen among 18 works to be performed in the KSU Dance Company's Spring Concert in April 2018.
+My piece, is rael i has been chosen to close the show at the 2019 Modern Atlanta Dance Festival (MAD) and was also chosen among 18 works to be performed in the KSU Dance Company's Spring Concert in April 2018.
 This contemporary work features seven dancers and a physical togetherness investigating grounded, unpeaceful movements.

 Choreography: Christina Massad